GriphcodeDev/GriphcodeDev/README.md

 [![Discord Presence](https://lanyard.cnrad.dev/api/830771139486679100?theme=dark)](https://discord.com/users/830771139486679100)

-I'm a griphcode a student that is fascinated by computers.
+I'm griphcode, a student that is fascinated by computers.
 I like how you can start with nothing and make it into a cool project that you can show to your other programmer friends ;)
 I like to use Neovim or Emacs or even Vscode as my code editor.

  ##  Skills and tools